 Launching an Online Grocery: Best Practices

-Adding online grocery shopping options can be a challenge — it doesn’t have to be, though.
+Yes, adding online grocery shopping options can be a challenge — but it doesn’t have to be.
 The right technology and processes give you all the benefits of e-commerce without the stress.

 Adding online sales to your grocery store is a lot like adding a new department.
 It may take some training and adjustments to get it up and running, but with the right game plan and some patience, it’ll feel like a natural part of the store in no time.

-The right technology is a huge part of a successful online implementation.
-At a minimum, you need to use a POS system that has a built-in e-commerce solution or integrations to sync inventory with a separate e-commerce solution.
+A successful online implementation starts with the right technology.
+At minimum, you need to use a POS system with a built-in e-commerce solution or an integration to sync inventory with a separate e-commerce solution.

 Here are our top four recommendations for online grocery software providers.